sentax-trader/docs/README.md

 ** setting an input will take effect by `reIniting` the sxcript. setting `rerun` prop will override this action
 ## Input.bind(`Input` input)
-binds an input to another input. changing first input will change second input automatically.
+binds an input to another input. changing the first input will change the second input automatically.
 ### example:
 - `input.bind(input2)`
 # this
-this is refereced to currently running sxcript and contains some sort of details and methods
+"this" is referred to currently running sxcript and contains some sort of details and methods

 ## this.onInit(`Function` callback)
 this callback reuns when: